Chiang Kai-shek: Second Sino-Japanese War

-The Second Sino-Japanese War broke out in July 1937, and in August of that year Chiang sent 600,000 of his best-trained and equipped soldiers to defend Shanghai.
+The Second Sino-Japanese War broke out in July 1937, and in August, Chiang sent 600,000 of his best-trained and equipped soldiers to defend Shanghai.
 With over 200,000 Chinese casualties, Chiang lost the political cream of his Whampoa-trained officers.
-Although Chiang lost militarily, the battle dispelled Japanese claims that it could conquer China in three months and demonstrated to the Western powers that the Chinese would continue the fight.
-By December, the capital city of Nanjing had fallen to the Japanese resulting in the Nanking massacre.
-Chiang moved the government inland, first to Wuhan and later to Chongqing.
+Although Chiang lost militarily, the battle dispelled Japan's claims that it could conquer China in three months and also demonstrated to the Western powers that the Chinese would continue the fight.
+By December, the capital city of Nanjing had fallen to the Japanese resulting in the Nanjing Massacre.
+Chiang moved the government inland first to Wuhan and later to Chongqing.

-Having lost most of China's economic and industrial centers, Chiang withdrew into the hinterlands, stretching the Japanese supply lines and bogging down Japanese soldiers in the vast Chinese interior.
-As part of a policy of protracted resistance, Chiang authorized the use of scorched earth tactics, resulting in many civilian deaths.
-During the Nationalists' retreat from Zhengzhou, the dams around the city were deliberately destroyed by the Nationalist army to delay the Japanese advance, killing up to 800,000 people in the subsequent 1938 Yellow River flood.
+Having lost most of China's economic and industrial centers, Chiang withdrew into the hinterlands, stretched the Japanese supply lines, and bogged down Japanese soldiers in the vast Chinese interior.
+As part of a policy of protracted resistance, Chiang authorized the use of scorched-earth tactics, which resulted in many civilian deaths.
+During the Nationalists' retreat from Zhengzhou, the dams around the city were deliberately destroyed by the National Revolutionary Army to delay the Japanese advance, and the subsequent 1938 Yellow River flood killed 800,000 to one million people.
+Four million Chinese were left homeless.
+Chiang and the KMT were slow to provide disaster relief.

-After heavy fighting, the Japanese occupied Wuhan in the fall of 1938 and the Nationalists retreated farther inland, to Chongqing.
-While en route to Chongqing, the Nationalist army intentionally started the "fire of Changsha", as a part of a scorched earth policy.
-The fire destroyed much of the city, killed twenty thousand civilians, and left hundreds of thousands of people homeless.
-Due to an organizational error (it was claimed), the fire was begun without any warning to the residents of the city.
+After heavy fighting, the Japanese occupied Wuhan in the fall of 1938, and the Nationalists retreated farther inland to Chongqing.
+En route to Chongqing, the Nationalist Army intentionally started the Changsha Fire as a part of its scorched-earth policy.
+The fire destroyed much of the city, killed 20,000 civilians, and left hundreds of thousands of people homeless.
+An organizational error (it was claimed) caused the fire to be started without any warning to the residents of the city.
 The Nationalists eventually blamed three local commanders for the fire and executed them.
 Newspapers across China blamed the fire on (non-KMT) arsonists, but the blaze contributed to a nationwide loss of support for the KMT.